NJIT-CS490-SP21/project1-sjr52/README.md

 # __7.)
 Technical Issues and Solutions:__

+    ##Fixed Problems:
         Problem #1) I was having problems reflecting the changes I made to CSS file display onto the webpage, I checked everything from CSS syntax to filename being correctly referenced in the HTML file, but the problem was that the old CSS file was being cached.
 I even tried to do a hard refresh but it didn't work.
 For the Temporaray, I was changing the CSS filename so that each time a new css filename was cached.
 After Trying out many things the problem still remained and after few days into the project the (TA: DAVID) shared with us a single line of code which solved the problem: `app.config['SEND_FILE_MAX_AGE_DEFAULT'] = 0`.
         Problem #2.)
 I was trying to make my project more creative and more appealing but for that I needed to download pictures on my computer and style them myself.
 After styling and finalizing all the pictures I hit a road block when I tried to access the pictures loacted on my computer from cloud 9.
 I also tried to upload the pictures into the cloud 9 enviorment but still it did not let me use the pictures.
 I spent a whole day figuring out how I would inculcate the custom pictures into my webpage and then I thought of hosting a picture on cloudinary.com and using them via adding a source attribute in the image tag.
         Problem #3.)
 I was not able to load the Client id and Client Secret id  from my .env file.
 I tried changing the variable names inside the file but it still didn't work I even tried changing the name of the .env file to .env_one and etc. but it still didn't work.
 Then I thought it might be cloud 9 problem and after restarting it, the .env file started working.
         Problem #4.)
 When I recieved the data and turned it into Json form, I was having alot of problem extract information and it would always give me some sort of an error such as a index error and many more.
 In order to solve this problem I copied the Json format from the terminal and used an online JSON Formatter & Validator.
         Problem #5.)
 Another problem which I faced was that most of the times I was not gettting a response from the request I was sending to Genius, I often recieved a response 401 or response 403 error, to solve this I printed out the track names and then I found out that many times the track name was accompanied by parentheses which had other information inside it such as feat... and much more, this was messing up my search, so I used a split function and extracted only the track name and now about 90 percent of the tracks have a accurate lyrics.

-    Problems Unsolved:
+    ##Problems Unsolved:
         -Sometimes when you try to load the webpage it does not appear, but after you log out of AWS and then log back in and try again it would appear.
         -One Problem with my project is that sometimes if the track name is long it overflows a little.

-    Further Improvement On Project:
+    ##Further Improvement On Project:
         -I am planning on adding a recommended songs list for a specific artist as well as planning on adding other artist who may have traits similar to the current artist that might be playing.
         -I am also planning on making the webpage interactive by adding a favorite list, where the user can store there favorite artist and a list of their tracks which they like.
         -I would also like to improve the webpage by making different UI and allowing users to choose those UI's based on their liking.